Exploring Hilbert-Space Fragmentation on a Superconducting Processor

-In Fig.~\ref{fig4}(b) and (c), we plot the experimental data of normalized PE $\widetilde{S^{\text{PE}}}=S^{\text{PE}}/S^{\text{PE}}_{\text{GUE}}$ against the logarithm of time, with numerical results for $L=12$, in systems with a Stark and a random potential, respectively.
+In Fig.~\ref{fig4}(b) and (c), we plot the experimental data of normalized PE $\widetilde{S^{\text{PE}}}=S^{\text{PE}}/S^{\text{PE}}_{\text{T}}$ against the logarithm of time, with numerical results for $L=12$, in systems with small Stark and random potentials, respectively.
 In Stark systems, we observe that the data of normalized PE for $\ket{\psi_{n_{\text{DW}}=L-2}}$ nearly coincide for different system sizes, while those for $\ket{\psi_{n_{\text{DW}}=2}}$ decreases with the increasing system size.
-This indicates that $\ket{\psi_{n_{\text{DW}}=L-2}}$ can spread in a fraction of Hilbert space whose dimension scales with the size of the entire Hilbert space, while the dimension of Krylov subspace corresponding to $\ket{\psi_{n_{\text{DW}}=2}}$ becomes vanishingly small in the thermodynamic limit (see Supplementary Materials for further discussion).
-In contrast, in disordered systems, $\widetilde{S^{\text{PE}}}$ exhibits unceasing growth within the experimental time for both initial states, despite differences in relaxation.
+This indicates that $\ket{\psi_{n_{\text{DW}}=L-2}}$ can spread in a fraction of Hilbert space whose dimension scales with the size of the entire Hilbert space, while the dimension of Krylov subspace corresponding to $\ket{\psi_{n_{\text{DW}}=2}}$ becomes vanishingly small in the thermodynamic limit~\cite{supp}.
+In contrast, in disordered systems, $\widetilde{S^{\text{PE}}}$ exhibits unceasing growth within the experimental time for both initial states (and approaches a similar value of $\widetilde{S^{\text{PE}}} \sim 1$ over a longer time~\cite{supp}), despite differences in relaxation.
 The comparison to disordered interacting systems further reveals a distinctive characteristic in Stark systems, where the initial-state dependent dynamics is closely associated with disconnected Krylov subspaces with different scaling behaviors.

+For a system with the length of 12 or larger, it is a challenging experimental task to measure PE directly for the entire system.
+To address this challenge, we introduce the concept of local PE.
+Let us first divide the system into two parts: the subsystem $\mathcal{S}$ and its complement.
+As depicted in the upper part of Fig.~\ref{fig5}, the subsystem $\mathcal{S}$ includes consecutive $l \times 2$ qubits $\mathcal{S}(j;l)=\{Q_{j,m},Q_{j+1,m},\ldots,Q_{j+l-1,m}\}$ with $m=1,2$.
+The local PE can then be defined as the PE for the subsystem $\mathcal{S}$, which is given by